ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Research opportunities with ss3sim

-- there are lots, we should brainstorm some key ones

-- KFJ: Effects of multiple time-varying parameters: Depending on the choice and trends of parameters the effects could be entirely different.
-Most simulations try to isolate the affects of a single parameter and very few look at two parameters.
-The package now has the ability to simulate data with multiple time-varying parameters and minimal coding on the users part.
-I think this would be a great interesting question to stress.
+There are many research opportunities that are readily accessible with ss3sim.

+Any existing SS model can be used with ss3sim with minimal modifications (Text S1).
+Further, ss3sim comes with built-in SS models that represent three life histories: cod-like (slow-growing and long-lived), flatfish-like (fast-growing and intermediate-lived), and sardine-like (fast-growing and short-lived).
+These models are based on
+North Sean cod (*Gadus morhua*) (R. Methot, pers.\ comm.), Yellowtail flounder (*Limanda ferruginea*) (R. Methot, pers.\ comm.), and California sardine (*Sardinops caeruleus*) [@hill2012].
+Further details on these models are available in @johnson2013 and @ono2013.

+*Time-varying parameters*: Many simulations try to isolate the effects of single time-varying parameters (e.g. REFS), but very few consider the effect of multiple time-varying parameters.
+In reality, many aspects of systems change through time (REFS) and multiple time-varying parameters could interact in unexpected ways (REFS). ss3sim can easily incorporate the effect of single or multiple time-varying parameters.

+*Recruitment deviation patterns*:
-- CM: The effect of different structures for the recdevs.
+"The effect of different structures for the recdevs.
 Most people (including us) generate independent normal recdevs, but that is probably not likely considering the changes in environment we see.
-With our user.recdevs capability it would be easy to simulate different structures such as autocorrelation or time varying sigma_r and see how that affects the EM.
+With our user_recdevs capability it would be easy to simulate different structures such as autocorrelation or time varying sigma_r and see how that affects the EM."

-- CM: The impact of bias adjustment.
-It is so easy to do duplicate runs with and without this option turned out, it would probably make sense to explore when and how it makes it a difference.

-- KFJ: Additional info recdevs: The SS3 manual mentions that time-varying recdevs should be implemented with a recruitment survey by transforming the environmental variable into an age 0 pre-recruit survey.
+"KFJ: Additional info recdevs: The SS3 manual mentions that time-varying recdevs should be implemented with a recruitment survey by transforming the environmental variable into an age 0 pre-recruit survey.
 The environmental link can then be specified for the selectivity parameter.
 Using environmental deviations for the recdevs is discouraged because, "it  interacts  with  the level of  residual  recruitment variability and  there  is  no implementation of  a  bias  correction  for  the variability in recruitment caused by the environmental variable."...
-It would be interesting to see the difference between having a single set of recdevs with time-varying properties versus using a recruitment survey.
+It would be interesting to see the difference between having a single set of recdevs with time-varying properties versus using a recruitment survey."

+*The impact of bias adjustment*:
+"It is so easy to do duplicate runs with and without this option turned out, it would probably make sense to explore when and how it makes it a difference."

+*Model mis-specification*:
-- KO: The impact of model mis-specification in general.
+"KO: The impact of model mis-specification in general.
 This rejoins some of the questions that have been mentioned above and also some of the simulation we have already run.
 One example is: fishery changes every year in response to regulation, fish movement, and gear changes among others, causing changes in catchability and selectivity over time.
 However, selectivity and/or catchability are commonly assumed to be time invariant (for simplicity and data availability).
 What is the consequence?
-This is done very easily with this package.
+This is done very easily with this package."

 # Conclusions